-Revised topic sentence: Topic: My older brother My older brother is a great soccer player Controlling Idea: is a great soccer player Outline/ this paragraph will be about: - Why he is a great soccer player.
-For example: may be he has a lot of stamina, he might be a good at passing ball, or he might be a very effective team player
+Revised topic Topic: My older brother

+sentence: Controlling Idea: is a great soccer

+My older brother is a player

+great soccer player Outline/ this paragraph will be

+about:

+- Why he is a great soccer player.

+For example: may be he has a

+lot of stamina, he might be a

+good at passing ball, or he

+might be a very effective team

+player

-I. TS: Many students eat a lot of fast food
+1. TS: Many students eat a lot of fast food

-Revised topic sentence: Topic;
+Revised Topic:

-Controlling Idea:
+topic Controlling Idea:

-Outline/ this paragraph will be about:
+sentence: Outline/ this paragraph will be about:

-(-)

-•
+-

+-

 For example:

-- 2. Make a paragraph based on your outline - Look back paragraph entitled "Shopping in Melbourne".
+- 2. Make a paragraph based on your outline - 3.
+Look back paragraph entitled "Shopping in Melbourne".
 Define TS, SS, and CS!